bfidatadigipres/dpx_encoding/README.md

 A script assesses Matroska files, and logs, before deciding if a file can be moved to autoingest or to failures folder.
 Moves successful DPX sequences to dpx_completed/ folder ready for clean up scripts.

 Script functions:
+- Checks if any items in mkv_cooked folder, if not exits without any Log entries
 - Refresh all temporary lists .txt files generated in the scripts

 MKV file size check: